Amanfromearth/Anurag/content/naminggenie.md

 ## SEO Impact

-While the impression increased after adding the new version with the blogs, our average position went down significantly.
+The impressions on the site increased significantly, as shown by the graph.
+However, the click-through rate remains low.
+SEO is a time-consuming process, and it will take time for Google to recognize this site fully.